 Full applications may also be subjected to independent external peer assessment.
 The overall application and assessment process is overseen by the Research Agenda Working Committee.

-The Foundation often receives more projects appropriate for funding than we can financial support.
+We often receives more projects appropriate for funding than we can financial support.
 It is for this reason that we have built relationships with other bodies to facilitate the funding of this important research.

 We believe our grant program is ambitious, rigorous, supportive of researchers and centred on producing research with strong, clinical relevance for chiropractors.
 We acknowledge our Members, Donors and Commercial Supporters for their commitment to research and their profession.